seongjunyun/Graph_Transformer_Networks/README.md

 * [Pytorch_geometric 1.3.1](https://github.com/rusty1s/pytorch_geometric)

 ## Data Preprocessing
-We used datasets from [Heterogeneous Graph Attention Networks](https://github.com/Jhy1993/HAN) (Xiao Wang et al.) and uploaded the preprocessing code of acm data as an example, so please refer to it.
+We used datasets from [Heterogeneous Graph Attention Networks](https://github.com/Jhy1993/HAN) (Xiao Wang et al.) and uploaded the preprocessing code of acm data as an example.

 ## Running the code
 ```